brianhigh/OpsReportCardBook/README.md

 Compile the [OpsReportCard](http://www.opsreportcard.com) into various book formats.
 This has been tested on Ubuntu Linux 14.04 and 17.04, macOS High Sierra, and Windows Server 2008 R2 and Windows 10 Enterprise.
+If this were refactored into something more portable like a Python script, it would be easier to run, but for now it is a Bash script that calls several utilities, Perl and R. The reason we are using R is to make it easier to produce nice PDF and HTML outputs.
+By using RMarkdown, we get a nice table of contents and pretty PDF formatting without much effort.
+To support this, we need a LaTeX environment.
+See below.

 ## Quick Start